cowprotocol/docs/docs/cow-protocol/reference/core/auctions/competition_rules.md

 ---
-id: social-consensus
+id: competition-rules
 sidebar_position: 2
 ---

+# The current rules of the solver competition

+All solvers participating in the solver competition must abide by certain rules.
+In this section, we outline all these rules, which are naturally split into two classes: (1) the ones enforced explicitly by the smart contract and the offchain protocol infrastructure, and (2) the so-called social consensus rules.

+## Rules enforced by the smart contract and/or the autopilot

+- Uniform clearing prices (UCP): this rule is an integral component of the protocol, and specifies that there is one clearing price per token per batch.
+- Limit price constraint: this rule enforces that an order cannot be executed if its limit price is violated.
+- A solution is valid only if it contains at least one user order.
+- Every solution is associated with a score, and the solutions are ranked in decreasing order of their scores.
+The empty solution with the zero score is always considered as a candidate solution.
+The solution with the highest (positive) score is declared the winner of the batch auction, and gets the right to execute onchain.
+The solver that provided the winning solution is then rewarded according to the rules specified in [CIP-20](https://snapshot.org/#/cow.eth/proposal/0x2d3f9bd1ea72dca84b03e97dda3efc1f4a42a772c54bd2037e8b62e7d09a491f).
+-

-# Social consensus rules
+## Social consensus rules

-Social consensus rules are not enforced by the smart contract.
+Social consensus rules are not enforced by the smart contract or the autopilot.
 However, by voting on them in a CoW improvement proposal (CIP), CoW DAO has decided that these rules should be followed to ensure a healthy competition.
+For that, the core team has developed monitoring tools that check every single onchain settlement and flag suspicious ones.

 :::caution

 At CoW DAO's discretion, systematic violation of these rules may lead to penalizing or slashing of the offending solver.

 :::

-## Rules by CIP

 - **No provision of unfair solutions** ([CIP-11](https://snapshot.org/#/cow.eth/proposal/0x16d8c681d52b24f1ccd854084e07a99fce6a7af1e25fd21ddae6534b411df870))